bennetthub500/personal/_portfolio/AM_doc sample DBBlog.md

 ## How DatabaseCo Handles Data Deduplication

-“There are two major problems with distributed data systems.
-The second is out of order messages.
-The first is duplicate messages.
-The third is off-by-one errors.
-And the first is duplicate messages.”
-Yes, this is a vintage example of database humor.
-But it also illustrates the inspiration for DatabaseCo to solve the data duplication issue, which we call deduplication.
-This blog post is a high-level overview of how DatabaseCo solves deduplication through field transformations.
+Data duplication, or deduplication, is an important and resources-intensive challenge with distributed data systems.
+This blog post is a high-level overview of how DatabaseCo solves the deduplication problem through field transformations.

 ### The Deduplication Problem